mikhailxyz/certora-tutorials/08.Lesson_WorkingWithInvariants/InvariantsConcepts/README.md

 </br>

-As discussed in [Lesson 7](../../07.Lesson_InductiveReasoning) Certora Prover is based on inductive theory and therefor assumes all permutations of the state to achieve full coverage and provide proof that a property always holds.
+As discussed in [Lesson 7](../../07.Lesson_InductiveReasoning) Certora Prover is based on inductive theory and therefore assumes all permutations of the state to achieve full coverage and provide proof that a property always holds.
 However, usually infeasible states (that can never occur at runtime) are also considered.
 There may be a violation on some of those infeasible states, thus a false negative.
 These violations can be eliminated by proving the set of reachable states.

 In the `Manager` example, we've seen how challenging writing a rule with good coverage is.
 A rule with partial coverage can be successfully verified and overlook a real bug while giving a user confidence in the code, although it is flawed.